Gates12/Family-Data-Next.js/README.md

 ```
 ## Deploy on Vercel

-Here  you can through the Website Link:
+Here  you can through the Deployment Link:
 https://family-data-next-js.vercel.app/